2028 United States Senate elections: Vermont

-One-term Democrat Peter Welch was elected in 2022 with 67.3% of the vote.
+One-term Democrat Peter Welch was elected in 2022 with 68.5% of the vote.

 Washington

 Six-term Democrat Patty Murray was re-elected in 2022 with 57.1% of the vote.
 She has filed paperwork to run for re-election.

 Wisconsin

 Three-term Republican Ron Johnson was re-elected in 2022 with 50.4% of the vote.
+Though officially undecided, Johnson has indicated that he will not seek a fourth term.